Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-Contemporary dynamics of sub-national governments and
+Contemporary dynamics of

-Courts: a challenging shared path
+sub-national governments and Courts: a challenging shared path

-is a very close tie which binds the sub-national governments dynamics and the
+which binds the sub-national governments dynamics and the constitutional

-law: it needs to follow new outlines, which are directly offered by the factual
+needs to follow new outlines, which are directly offered by the factual

 experiences, even in a comparative perspective.

-Italian and the British legal systems offer several cues to prove this institutional
+and the British legal systems offer several cues to prove this institutional

 change put into act and to operate a wider review on the new paradigms of